 Improving Graduation Rates

-Early 2014 was a record snowy year in Boston, so Ross LeBeau and I spent it working on apps.
+Early 2014 was a record snowy year in Boston, so Ross LeBeau and I spent it working on apps as freelancers.
 InfoMe was one our most interesting projects.
 A group of Harvard Graduate School of Education alumni contacted me and asked me to design an app to help students plan and manage their courses.
 I recommended Ross as a developer for the project.
 The end product was presented as a finalist in a multi-million dollar Educational App competition.

 Our clients were experts in education and educational psychology, so they'd already created an in-depth plan for guiding students towards academic success.
 Ross and I were given informational decks summarizing their project plan and we worked together to create specific features that would work well for a mobile medium.